rigetti/pyquil/docs/source/getting_started.rst

-This program simply applies the :math:`X`-gate to the zeroth qubit, measures that qubit and stores the measurement result in the zeroth classical register.
+This program simply applies the :math:`X`-gate to the zeroth qubit, measures that qubit, and stores the measurement result in the zeroth classical register.
 We can look at the Quil code that makes up this program simply by printing it.